chocolatey/boxstarter.org/input/creatingpackages.md

 ## The Boxstarter Local Repository

 These files are saved to your local Boxstarter Repository.
 This is where Boxstarter will store your local packages and running the Install-BoxstarterPackage command will look here first before any external feed.
-The repository is located in your AppData directory but you can always find out exactly where by inspecting the global Boxstarter variable `$Boxstarter.LocalRepo`.
+The repository is located in your AppData directory, but you can always find out exactly where by inspecting the global Boxstarter variable `$Boxstarter.LocalRepo`.

 ![Windows Powershell output from inspecting the global Boxstarter variable $Boxstarter.LocalRepo](/assets/images/global.png)